 Other standards are more complex and do require additional information with regard to the intent of the standard.
-This clarification is provided in the form of a "Commentary".
-Of the 133 standards currently in place, 96 include commentaries that:
+This clarification is provided in the form of a "Commentary" which:

-- Provide an explanation as to why a particular standard is in place and how the standard will improve a certain function within the department; - Provide corresponding legal information related to the standard; - Provide historical information that is pertinent to understanding the intent of the standard, or: - Offer suggestions or recommendations for what should be included in any policy or procedure developed to address that particular standard.
+- Provides an explanation as to why a particular standard is in place and how the standard will improve a certain function within the department; - Provides corresponding legal information related to the standard; - Provides historical information that is pertinent to understanding the intent of the standard, or; - Offers suggestions or recommendations for what may be included in any policy or procedure developed to address that particular standard.